-Index Adjustment Design (IAD) - A home design comprising 2-stories and 3 Bedrooms with Conditioned Floor Area of 2,400 ft used to determine the percentage improvement over the Energy Rating Reference Home for the purposes of determining the Index Adjustment Factor that is applied to the Rated Home.
+Index Adjustment Design (IAD) - An home design comprising 2-stories and 3 begin composed with conditioned floor area Conditioned Floor Area of 2,400 ft2 used to determine the percentage improvement over the Energy Rating Reference Home for the purposes of determining the Index Adjustment Factor that is applied to the Rated Home.

-Index Adjustment Factor (IAF) - A value calculated using the percentage improvement of the Index Adjustment Design to determine the impact of home size, number of Bedrooms and number of stories on the Energy Rating Index of the Rated Home.
+Index Adjustment Factor (IAF) - An value calculated using the percentage improvement of the Index Adjustment Design to determine the impact of home size, number of Bedrooms and number of stories on the Energy Rating Index of the Rated Home.

-Infiltration - The exchange of outdoor and indoor air through small cracks and penetrations in home enclosures driven by pressure differences between the indoor and outdoor environment.
+Infiltration - The inadvertent exchange of outdoor and indoor air through small cracks and penetrations in home enclosures driven by pressure differences between the indoor and outdoor environment.